Raj-Adarsh/Go-JSON-Query-Engine/README.md

 A Go web application which stores a complex json document in a key-value store and supports CRUD operations.
+HTTP requests are authenticated using O Auth 2.0.
 The web app also supports complex queries and searching capabilities using Elastic Search and Kibana.

     The key-value store used is DynamoDB
     The queue used for pub/sub is AWS SQS/ElasticMQ